 5. Express gratitude for your spouse.
 Resentment builds up because spouses feel taken for granted.
 The good news is, it’s relatively easy to make the other person feel appreciated.
 Send a daily e-mail or text thanking your spouse for picking up the laundry or watching the kids so you could have a nap.
 Ask them about their day and listen.
 Tell them how great they look in their new suit or new haircut.
 These things might seem small, but that’s precisely why they’re meaningful.
 Everyone wants to feel that what they do matters.

 People remain in marriages where there are more good feelings than bad.
-If, after trying these tips, the bad still outweighs the good, consider contacting us to schedule your free attorney consultation and discuss your options.
+If, after trying these tips, the bad still outweighs the good, consider contacting us to schedule your initial attorney consultation and discuss your options.